Protect Yourself From Rogue Movers (en anglais)

 Le site Web de ces compagnies affiche le logo de l'ACD indiquant une relation d'affaires avec l'Association Canadienne des Déménageurs ou encore en suggérant qu’ils sont membres de l'ACD.
 Les compagnies NE SONT PAS un membre de l'ACD et nous vous recommandons de vérifier soigneusement toutes leurs affirmations.

 The US Department of Justice, US Attorney's Office (S. District of Ohio) just issued this press release about charges against 12 persons for conspiring in a racketeering enterprise to defraud individuals through their moving companies: Twelve Charged in Moving Company Scams.
-NEW

 Fox2Now in St. Louis, Missouri posted a story about a mover with a name similar to a reputable national van line: Contact 2: Moving mayhem highlights important lessons for consumers.
 (July 12, 2018).
-NEW

 The CBC News covered a story on a mover found on Kijiji: Movers charged 10 times the agreed upon price, Oakville woman says.
 Consumers need to avoid using low-ball, cut-rate movers.
 (June 25, 2018).